daronphang/coding_resources/javascript/angular/tesing.md

 });
 ```
 ## Testing Services:
 Use spies as injecting real services can be difficult to create/control.
+Do not use done() for async functions as it may call success even if:
+- Observable emits 1000x times in a loop.
+- Observable errors after first emit.

+Use fakeAsync() instead to run codes synchronously.
+Can call flushMicrotasks() to run any pending micro tasks or tick() to execute asynchronous code within that timeframe.
+Can
+use both for promises.
 ```javascript
 let masterService: MasterService;
 let valueServiceSpy: jasmine.SpyObj<ValueService>;

 beforeEach(() => {

   const spy = jasmine.createSpyObj('ValueService', ['getValue']);

   TestBed.configureTestingModule({